rashad3412/js_review/README.md

     }
     - any function in an object is called an Method.
     - you can use the this keyword to get any property from an Object with an function that is in the object.
+    - you can use console.table for object to see it nicely formatted with the index and value. or key value pairs

 - Loops
   - loops keeps while running while the condition is true..